adheremo65/phase-1-coffeeShop-kiosk-project-/README.md

 # phase-1-coffeeShop-kiosk-project-
 # keffa CoffeeShop Kiosk
                # Introduction
-    This project is intended to server as kiosk for a mini coffeeshop. it should able to display the avialable coffee types, associated size and price.
+    This project is intended to serve as kiosk for a mini coffeeshop. it should able to display the avialable coffee types and their detials.
+    The images are taken from the popular Mkdonalds menu.
             #This is how I come up with the project idea.
 This project is inspired by the  love i have for coffee growing up.
 And this is the prefect opportunity to make a website for my friends coffeeshop called keffaa.
                      #This is how it works